PierreOrhan/SupriseProbing/README.md

 This repository was developed purely for replication purpose and is not meant to be extended.

 The ANN package subclass Huggingface implementation of Wav2vec2, correcting for a few issues.
-The probe package provide the los
+The probe package provide the loss.